-Student Courage Awards are presented to young people from the Capital Region area, in middle or high school (grades 6-12), who have demonstrated personal courage by taking positive action against racism, prejudice and bias-related violence in their community.
-This award will honor young people who:
+The Courage Awards are presented to young people from the Capital Region in middle or high school (grades 6-12), who have demonstrated personal courage by taking positive action against racism, prejudice or bias-related violence in their community.
+The awards are endowed by Paul and Suzanne Murray and honor those who:

 - Have demonstrated extraordinary leadership skills as spokespersons for tolerance.